Her stories are capturing, poetic songs, driven by her banjo- and guitar play.

 Magical moments full of sensibility and still powerful and expressional presented.

-The musician ADAYA tells us about the other side of mankind, the hidden treasures of every living being, of bright and dark periods in life.
+The musician ADAYA tells us about the other side of mankind, the hidden treasures of every living being,

 As a solo artist she travels around the world and fully devoted, writes her own episodes with passion.